Pentagon issues rare warning to Iran on shipping drones to Russia but experts question battlefield value of systems at hand

 Iran has denied it has any plans to provide the Russian military with drones, but US intelligence has released evidence that Russian delegations have twice visited Kashan Airfield south of Tehran over the past month to view and assess Shahed-191 and Shahed-129 drones, both of which can be equipped with precision-guided missiles, CNN reported.

-During Russian leader Vladimir Putin’s visit to Tehran earlier this week, Khamenei expressed some backing for Russia’s decision to invade Ukraine as a way of countering Natio, though he added that he regretted the loss of innocent life.
+During Russian leader Vladimir Putin’s visit to Tehran earlier this week, Khamenei expressed some backing for Russia’s decision to invade Ukraine as a way of countering Nato, though he added that he regretted the loss of innocent life.

 Speculation as to Khamenei’s latest thinking on the fate of the nuclear deal, or Joint Comprehensive Plan of Action (JCPOA), was one subject of a July 21 speech given by Richard Moore, chief of the UK’s Secret Intelligence Service (SIS), known as MI6, to the Aspen Security Forum in Colorado.